Let's Get Started!

 Pre-wash your garments or fabric with the Professional Textile Detergent.
 This will remove any fabric softeners, oils, dirt, etc that might have gotten on your dyeable blanks or fabrics during manufacturing or through handling.

-Mix up your soda ash, 1 cup per gallon of water, and add in your dyeable items.
+Mix up your soda ash, 2 cups per gallon of water, and add in your dyeable items.
 Let them soak for about 15 min.
 Pull them out and squeeze out the excess solution (wear good rubber gloves).
 You can save the soda ash for more dyeing later.

 Place your cooling rack in a tub (we used this for the shirt and baby romper).